 Deforestation detection approach

 PlanetScope.
 We cropped on each tile the 168×168 px region (504×504 meters) around each clearcut.
-Images for each clearcut were compared at different dates (up to 30 days of time interval).
-In result, we received 1,042 pieces of data (798, 132, 112 in training, validation, and testing splits respectively).
+Images for each clearcut were compared at different dates (up to 30 days of time intervals).
+As a result, we received 1,042 pieces of data (798, 132, 112 in training, validation, and testing splits, respectively).
 Only 139 masks of logging were included in the pieces.
 As we mentioned previously, the images include three optical channels.

 Sentinel-2.
 We cropped around each clearcut the 56×56 px region (560×560 meters).
-To prevent the creation of the redundant crops, we truncated the Sentinel-2 tiles with PlanetScope tiles geometries.
+To prevent the creation of redundant crops, we truncated the Sentinel-2 tiles with PlanetScope tiles geometries.
 This step was done to align Sentinel-2 tiles with corresponding (in time and space) PlanetScope tiles.
-Images for each clearcut were compared at different dates (up to 30 days of time interval).
-In result, we received 1,042 pieces of data (798, 132, 112 in training, validation, and testing splits respectively).
+Images for each clearcut were compared at different dates (up to 30 days of time intervals).
+As a result, we received 1,042 pieces of data (798, 132, 112 in training, validation, and testing splits, respectively).
 Only 139 masks of logging were included in the pieces.
 The images include three optical channels.

 Segmentation quality metrics

 As the accuracy metrics, we used the following scoring functions, which compare the ground truth mask of clearcut, and the mask predicted by a model.